 The Fund's investment objective and principal investment strategies are described in the prospectus.
-The Fund is a "non-diversified" series as that term is defined in the Investment Company Act of 1940 (the "1940 Act").
+The Fund is a "diversified" series as that term is defined in the Investment Company Act of 1940 (the "1940 Act").
 The following information supplements, and should be read in conjunction with, the prospectus.
 For a description of certain permitted investments discussed below, see "Description of Permitted Investments" in this SAI.

 Portfolio Turnover.
 Average annual portfolio turnover rate is the ratio of the lesser of sales or purchases to the monthly average value of the portfolio securities owned during the year, excluding from both the numerator and the denominator all securities with maturities at the time of acquisition of one year or less.
 A higher portfolio turnover rate involves greater transaction expenses to the Fund and may result in the realization of net capital gains, which would be taxable to shareholders when distributed.
-The Fund is new so no portfolio turnover rate is available at this time.
+For the Fund's most recent fiscal year ended November 30, 2022, the Fund's portfolio turnover rate was 66.77% of the average value of its portfolio.